pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 [Fire in the Hold](http://everquest.allakhazam.com/db/quest.html?quest=4089) ( Darius Blythe) 75-77
 [Old Cutlasses for New](http://everquest.allakhazam.com/db/quest.html?quest=4088) ( Darius Blythe) 72-74

 All quest drops are random drops from any pirate; some posters on Allakhazam claim they may drop more on higher level ones.
 For Rum, you need the most drops (10) and this appears to be the rarest – although I suspect rum has the same drop rate as IOUs and cutlasses.
-It may drop more often from the higher level mobs, like mates.
+It may drop more often from the higher level mobs, like mates; I have noticed that it drops far more frequently inside the "ship".

 *Fire in Hold*: might not get aggro if you stand against wall.
 Use lev/SoE, just in case!
 The trigger point is at the bottom of either set of steps – not, as someone says on Allakhazam, in the jaws of the shark.
 This was the only one that I needed help for (as a 76 mage), to safely pull the dockworkers.
 I was able to pull the single dockworker by the left hand set of steps into the corner without aggro from the others, although a small knockback would cause problems.